I don’t think it’s an accident that the greatest filmmakers in history survived the Second World War.

 [Laughs] It’s interesting.
 Of course, it can always go too far.
 It can get stupid.
 Until now, women have been following men.
 If it was ever something for women, it was like fashion magazines or that kind of shit.
 They were practically excluded from serious matters: from big earned money to big entertainment.
 So I think Wonder Woman for Patty Jenkins is a very political act, not only a career act.
 It’s exciting for her to have a big budget and be paid much more than she was ever paid before.
 I think it also has this kind of satisfaction, like, [Holland gives the middle finger.]

-What’s key to maintaining good mental health these days, especially for the angry ones?
+What’s key to maintaining good mental health these days, in dealing with anger?

 It’s a lot of anger.
 On another hand, it’s some kind of autism.
 We’re connected to this [Holland holds up her smartphone] and the fact that people are closing themselves off into bubbles where they feel comfortable and only encounter the same kind of opinions and facts.
 I feel this anger inside of myself sometimes, too, you know?
 Sometimes I feel a wave of anger, which I didn’t feel ten years ago.
 And it’s global.
 It’s in every country.
 Maybe this situation is impossible to solve without a bloodbath, but I don’t know.
 It’s visible that people are losing control of their emotions.

-With North Korea recently, I had some friends back in the U.S. ask me why South Koreans weren’t in more visible panic.
+Regarding North Korea, I had some friends back in the U.S. ask me why South Koreans weren’t in more visible panic.
 I try to explain that when you’re under constant threat—this dates back to forever now—you get tired.
 I think it’s normal that people get exhausted by it.

 It’s human.
 When I did In Darkness, what was interesting for me is describing the life of this group of people in the depths of the sewers.
 What was most exciting, surprising, and important to me was that they managed to have a normal life down there: loving each other, fucking each other, playing with the children, and quarreling about little things mirror life.
 You become accustomed to everything and your survival instincts push you to normalize the situation, which actually is normal in some ways.
 In Israel, you have the same situation.
 It’s a country that’s under constant threat and you don’t feel it when you’re there, except you see things like armed military.
 The same with South Korea, you cannot constantly think that at any moment some missile will come here, because you will become insane.
 On the existential level, you’re not thinking constantly that you will die.
 You will die, but you’re not living your life with this perspective.
 At the same time, some kind of denial is dangerous.
 It’s good to rationalize it, intellectualize it, and analyze the situation to see the dangers and try to understand what you can do to prevent and minimize those dangers.
 And you need to feel some hope in possible stability, but now we’re in a situation where the hope has disappeared because someone like Trump is totally irrational.
 He can do whatever.
 He’s just a huge, you know, narcissistic balloon with the finger on the nuclear button.
 On the other side, you have a similar kind of narcissistic monster.
 At some point, things can get very easily out of control.
 With Trump, it’s also dangerous because you can see that he decided to retreat from the Paris Accord.
 90% of his advisors told him not to and he still did it.
 He wanted to say, “I can.”